yy-ko/cash/README.md

-# [CIKM'23] CASH: Context-Aware Self-Supervised Learning for Accurate Hyperedge Prediction
-This repository provides an implementation of *CASH* (submitted to CIKM'23).
+CASH: Context-Aware Self-Supervised Learning for Accurate Hyperedge Prediction This repository provides an implementation of *CASH*.

 ## The overview of CASH
 ![The overview of CASH](./cash_overview.png)